PoziWorld/PoziTone/README_en.md

 5. Click on “Load unpacked extension...” , choose the folder from step 2, click “OK” .

 If all the steps are done correctly, `PoziTone` will appear in the Extensions list.

-#### for Yandex

-All the steps are the same as [for Google Chrome](#for-google-chrome), except step 3:

-   3\.
-Open “Yandex Browser settings” menu, expand “Advanced” submenu, go to “Tools”, then “Extensions”.

-#### for Amigo

-All the steps are the same as [for Google Chrome](#for-google-chrome), except step 3:

-   3\.
-Open “Amigo” menu, go to “Tools”, then “Extensions”.

 Demo